 You can’t be good at everything, so it is probably inevitable that you will have to rely on advisors with key technical skill and practical experience.
 Also, since you will often have only one shot at making key decisions (such as a business sale), you might want to talk to someone has significant and familiarity with this particular issue.

-We start with an essay by Susan Massenzio responding to the question “What types of advisors should you have in place?”
+We start with an essay by Susan Massenzio responding to the question “What types of advisors should you consider?”
 Even that is not a simple question because the menu can include generalists, specialists, technicians, mentors, coaches, facilitators, counselors, and even family members, all with varying degrees of appropriateness for those roles.
 Susan looks at all the different sorts of people who can advise families, what specific benefits they can bring, and what you should (and should not) expect from them.
-She also offers a series of questions that can help families separate the wheat from the chaff and find advisors that will be a positive force in the life of a family, with a particular focus on advisors competence, experience, and good will.
+She also offers a series of questions that can help families separate the wheat from the chaff and find advisors who will be a positive force in the life of a family, with a particular focus on advisor competence, experience, and goodwill.

 In his typical no nonsense, no-holds-barred approach, Philip Marcovici provides guidance on the question “How can you find trustworthy advisors?”
-His many years of experience as a lawyer to families of wealth have made him suspect of many advisor motivations, incentives, and desire for control.
+His many years of experience as a lawyer to families of wealth have given him a jaundiced view of many advisor motivations, incentives, and desire for control.
 He provides great input on reducing conflicts of interest and improving alignment between advisors and clients for the benefit of families.

 Finally, Hartley Goldstone answers the question, “How do you choose a good trustee?”
 A trustee makes decisions in the place of others, for the benefit of others.
 They need to be skilled, trustworthy, experienced, and have good emotional intelligence.
 Harley provides guidance on finding, evaluating, and engaging good trustees who will not only execute the technical components of the trust but will also fulfill the original intent of the settlors and care about the beneficiaries as unique individuals.

 At the end of the day, a good advisor is trustworthy.
 And what kind of person is trustworthy?
-They are credible (you can count on them to know what they are talking about), they are reliable (they do what they say they are going to do), they are safe (you know they will listen and keep confidences), and they are not self-oriented (you can be sure they will be focused on your best interests, not their own).1
+They are credible (you can count on them to know what they are talking about), they are reliable (they do what they say they are going to do), you can talk to them (you know they will listen and keep confidences), and they are not self-oriented (you can be sure they will be focused on your best interests, not their own).1

 1David H. Maister, Charles H. Green, and Robert M. Galford, The Trusted Advisor, (New York: Simon & Schuster, 2000).